Guseyn/nn-math-web/md/index.md

 	0 \leq j \leq n^L, 0 \leq k \leq n^{L-1}
 ```

-On element level, it would lool like this:
+On element level, it would look like this:

 ```latex
 \displaystyle{